Skip Navigation

 Grades: 9, 10, 11, 12

-Prerequisite: Enrollment by tryout
+Prerequisites: Enrollment by tryout

 Fees: $85 Performing Arts activity fee - assessed once for unlimited PA courses each year